yangangx/cse15l-lab-reports/lab1-report-week1.md

 ## Write down in notes
-**When you’re done, discuss what you saw upon login.
-Take a screenshot or copy/paste the output.
-Did you all see the same thing?
-What might the differences mean?
-Note the results of your discussion in the notes document.**

 **I looked my account and changed the password, but I still unable to log in to the reomte server.
 After I tried many times, I try to use my student account to log in, and it works.
 I use the my student account in the lab time, but after the lab time, I try my CSE 15l account, it work, then i use my cse 15l account did the lab one more time.**